A short course on positive solutions of systems of ODEs via fixed point index: Acknowledgments

-\section{Acknowledgments}
+We have briefly shown that, in some cases, the existence of radial, non-negative solutions of systems of elliptic PDEs subject to local and nonlocal BCs, can be studied via systems of Hammerstein integral equations.
+Therefore, provided that the nonlinearities involved have a suitable growth, existence, multiplicity and non-existence results can be obtained.
+Finally, we mention that it is possible to tailor this theory in order to deal, in the spirit of Section~\ref{subNBCs}, with elliptic systems with more general nonlinear BCs, we refer the reader to the papers~\cite{genupa, genupa2}.

+\chapter{Acknowledgments}

-G. Infante would like to thank the Departamento de An\'alise Matem\'atica of the Universidade de Santiago de Compostela for the opportunity to give this course, the audience for participating actively to the lectures and F. Adri\'an F. Tojo for carefully checking a draft of this notes.
+G. Infante would like to thank the Departamento de An\'alise Matem\'atica of the Universidade de Santiago de Compostela, the Department of Mathematical Analysis of the University of Ruse and J. A. Cid, R. Figueroa and F. A. F. Tojo (Organizers of the Workshop ``Differential Equations and Applications'') for their warm hospitality, generous support and the opportunity to deliver these notes.
+G. Infante would also like to thank F. A. F. Tojo, P. Pietramala and J. R. L. Webb, for carefully checking some drafts of these notes.
+G. Infante was partially supported by G.N.A.M.P.A. - INdAM (Italy) and the Erasmus$+$ program.